myersm0/kenburns-renderer/README.md

 ### Mipmap pyramid

 Each image is decomposed into a Gaussian pyramid via `pyrDown`.
 Per frame, the renderer selects the level whose resolution is closest to 1:1 with the output crop, eliminating aliasing artifacts on fine detail (foliage, hair, fabric textures).
-Memory overhead is 1.33x the source image.
+Memory overhead is 1.33× the source image.
 The preloader thread builds the next image's pyramid in the background during the hold phase.

 ### State machine

-`SlideshowState` manages three phases:

-- **Idle** — waiting for the first image
-- **Holding** — displaying an image with Ken Burns animation
-- **Transitioning** — crossfading between current and next image
+`SlideshowState` manages three phases: Idle (waiting for the first image), Holding (displaying an image with Ken Burns animation), and Transitioning (crossfading between current and next image).
 Transitions are explicitly triggered via the `transition` command.
 The state machine never auto-advances — the controlling process decides timing.

 ## IPC Protocol

-### Commands (controller → slideshow)
+### Commands (controller → kbr)

-Write JSON to `<command_dir>/command.json` (via atomic rename from `.tmp`).
-The slideshow deletes the file after reading.
+Write JSON to `<command_dir>/command.json` via atomic rename from a `.tmp` file.
+The renderer deletes the file after reading.

+The JSON parser accepts flat objects with string and numeric values, no nesting.
+No escaped quotes within strings.
+This is sufficient because both producer and consumer are under your control.

-**Load with style (C++ computes keyframe):**
+**Load with style (kbr computes keyframe):**

 ```json
 {